TwoRowStudio/Woo-Domain-Coupons/README.md

 cart totals can be adjusted through the standard WooCommerce jQuery and AJAX calls.

 == Changelog ==
+Version 1.02.00 - fix problem where coupon is sometimes removed even with correct domain.
+Tested up to WP core 5.3.

 Version 1.01.00 - update and correct checkout confirmations

 Version 1.00.00 - approved and released on WordPress.org